Approximation Algorithms for the Connected Sensor Cover Problem: Minimum Connected Sensor Cover

 First, we note that $\Gc$ may have several connected components.
 We can see any feasible solution must be contained in a single connected component (otherwise, the solution can not induce a connected graph).
 Our algorithm tries to find a solution in every connected component.
 Our final solution will be the one with the minimum cost among all connected component.
 Note that for some connected component, there may not be a feasible solution in that component (some target point can not be covered by any point in that component), and our algorithm ignores such component.

 \eat{

 }

 From now on, we fix a connected component $\calC$ in $\Gc$.
+Let $\calG[\calC]$ be the collection of all edges in the connected component $\calC$.
 Similar with Wu et al.~\cite{wu2013approximations}, we formulate the \mincsc\ problem as a group Steiner tree (\gst) problem.
 Each edge $e\in \calG[\calC]$ is associated with a cost $c_e=1$.
 For each target $p\in \calP$, we create a group

 The goal is to find a tree $\calT$ (in $\calG[\calC]$) such that $\calT\cap \group(p)\ne \emptyset$ for all $p\in \calP$ and the cost is minimized.
 We can easily see the \gst\ instance constructed above is equivalent to the original \mincsc\ problem (the cost of the tree $\calT$ is the number of nodes in $\calT$ minus 1).
-The \gst\ problem can be formulated as the following linear integral program: We pick a root $r\in \calC$ for the tree $\calT$ (we need to enumerate all possible roots).
+The \gst\ problem can be formulated as the following linear integral program: We pick a root $r\in \calC$ for the tree $\calT$ and remove all target points that are covered by $r$ from $\calP$\footnote{We can do this since the final solution always contain $r$; see Equation~\eqref{eq:terminal}.} (we need to enumerate all possible roots).
 For each edge $e\in \calG[\calC]$, we use Boolean variable $x_e$ to denote whether we choose edge $e$.

 The second constraint says that for any cut $\partial(S)$ that separates the root $r$ from any group, there must be at least one chosen edge.
-By replacing $x_e\in \{0,1\}$ with $x\in [0,1]$, we obtain the linear programming relaxation of \eqref{eq:lpgst1} (denoted as $\lpr$).
+By replacing $x_e\in \{0,1\}$ with $x\in [0,1]$, we obtain the linear programming relaxation of \ref{eq:lpgst1} (denoted as $\lpr$).
 By the duality between flow and cut, we can see that the second constraint is equivalent to dictating that we can send at least 1 unit of flow from the root $r$ to nodes in $\group(p)$, for each $p$.
 This flow viewpoint (also observed in the original \gst\ paper~\cite{garg1998polylogarithmic}) will be particularly useful to us later.
 So we write down the flow LP explicitly as follows.
 We first replace every undirected edge $e=(u,v)$ by two directed arcs $(u,v)$ and $(v,u)$.
+Let $\widehat{\calG}[\calC]$ denote the collection of all directed arcs.
 For each $p\in \calP$ and each directed arc $(u,v)$, we have a variable $x^p_{uv}$ indicating the flow of commodity $p$ on arc $(u,v)$.
-We use $y^p_v= \sum_{u} x^p_{uv}-\sum_{w}x^p_{vw}$ to denote the net flow of commodity $p$ into node $v$.
-Then $\lpr$ can be equivalently rewritten as the following linear program (denoted as $\lpflow$):
+We use $y^p_v= \sum_{u} x^p_{uv}-\sum_{w}x^p_{vw}$ to denote the net flow (also called {\em flow excess}) of commodity $p$ into node $v$.
+Then we develop the following linear program: